Jeremiah Chase: Political career

 In 1773 Chase was elected to the Colonial House of Delegates.
 In 1774 he joined the prerevolutionary Maryland Committee of Correspondence for Baltimore and was elected to the revolutionary Annapolis Convention that created the state constitution of Maryland.
 In 1776 he attended the state's Constitutional Convention for Anne Arundel County.
 Under the new constitution he was elected to the House of Deputies in Baltimore from 1775 to 1777.

 Chase's adopted father, Rev. Chase, died in 1779 and after that Jeremiah moved fully to Annapolis.
 That same year he was named a member of Maryland's Executive Council, which functioned as the upper house of the legislature, and he would serve there until 1783, and later from 1785 to 1788.
-Chase was also Mayor of Annapolis in 1783 and 1784.
+Chase was also Lord Mayor of Annapolis in 1783 and 1784.
 Those same years he served as a delegate to the Continental Congress, which held sessions for those years in Annapolis.
 It was there he became a friend of David Howell of Rhode Island.

 In 1788 Chase was a delegate to the Maryland convention called to ratify the United States Constitution.
 He was among those opposed to its adoption, believing that a Bill of Rights should be included.
 When the Bill of Rights was formally adopted by Congress in 1789, Chase generally became a supporter of the Federalist Party.
 He drafted the Northwest Ordinance of 1784 as part of its drafting committee.

 Jeremiah Chase and his cousin, John Francis Mercer vehemently opposed the Federal Constitution's ratification.
 Being elected to the state convention, he became an Anti-Federalist leader.
 Chase feared the Federalists would abolish state laws protecting personal rights, and he called for a federal bill of rights at the convention.

 Having owned 11 slaves, by mid-1780s Chase was of the opinion Maryland's slaves should be freed.
 At the 1788 state ratification convention he spoke against slavery being supported by a federal Constitution.
 He was one of 12 leaders who voted against the federal Constitution's ratification.